 The hope is that by 2020 everyone will be switched over to EMV, and the US markets will finally complete their walk into a more modern payments industry.
-Nevermind that the UK is already transitioning to contactless payments across the country, but that’s a topic for another day.
+Nevermind that the UK is already transitioning to contactless payments across the country!

 We’re going to explain exactly what EMV compliance is, why it matters to you and your business, and what you need to do to be compliant.

-The cardmember associations (American Express, Discover, JCB, Mastercard, UnionPay, and Visa) met together (in 1993!) and built chip technology as a defense against the frequent (and substantial) breaches that occurred in the 2010s.
+The cardmember associations (American Express, Discover, JCB, Mastercard, UnionPay, and Visa) met in 1993 and built chip technology as a defense against the frequent (and substantial) breaches that occurred in the 2010s.

 EMV chip technology is vastly superior to their magstripe predecessors — assigning individual, anonymized tokens to each transaction via a computer “chip”, rendering any data that could be stolen essentially useless because that transaction data can’t be used again.

 Again, magstripe data can be used for transaction after transaction, making it much more valuable to fraudsters.
 EMV won’t stop people from stealing data, but selling that data and using it will be much more difficult than it used to be!